 Growth was summarized with the Francis (1988) parameterization of the von Bertalanffy growth model (VBGM) with parameters defined by the minimum (two) and maximum (six) age with more than one fish for both males and females.
 Thus, the model parameters represented the mean lengths of age-2, age-4, and age-6 fish.
 Differences in VBGM parameters between males and females were assessed by fitting models where all three parameters, two parameters, and one parameter differed by sex, and then comparing the fit of nested subsets of these models with an extra sum-of-squares test as described generally by Ritz and Streibig (2008) and specifically for the VBGM by Ogle (2013).
 Models were fit using the “port” algorithm of nls() in R with boxed constraints on the parameters.
-Parameters and lengths predicted from the VBGM for both sexes were summarized with bootstrap confidence intervals constructed with nlsBoot() from the nlstools package v1.0-0 (Baty et al. 2014) of R as described in Ogle (2013).
+Parameters and lengths predicted from the VBGM for both sexes were summarized with bootstrap confidence intervals constructed with nlsBoot() from the nlstools package v1.0-0 (Baty et al., 2014) of R as described in Ogle (2013).
 Based on our analysis of length frequency distributions, all fish of unknown sex less than 75 mm for which an otolith was assessed (n = 11) were assigned an age of 1 and randomly allocated to the male or female groups to help anchor the left sides of the VBGM for model fitting.

 All statistical tests used =0.05 to determine significance.